IvanBarr/JavaScript-Challenges/README.md

 # JavaScript-Challenges
-JavaScript coding challenges that I solved on Codewars and HackerRank<br>
+JavaScript coding challenges that I solved on Codewars and HackerRank
-Open browser console to see results